Luther Perkins: Aftermath and tributes

 After Perkins's death, Johnny Cash invited close friend Carl Perkins (no relation to Luther) to fill in as lead guitarist for the band.
 Perkins would, on and off, remain a part of Cash's touring group for the next decade.
 In September 1968, Cash hired Bob Wootton, an Arkansas guitar player who had been a lifelong fan of Cash's, as permanent lead guitarist for the group.
 Apart from a brief respite, Wootton stayed with the band for 29 years until Cash finally retired from touring and performing live in 1997.

 In October 1968, almost two months after Luther's death, Cash's hit live album Johnny Cash at Folsom Prison, on which Perkins had played, won Album of the Year at the second-ever Country Music Association Awards (CMAs).
 In his acceptance speech, Cash signaled out Luther as he thanked those who supported him, ending his remarks by thanking "Luther Perkins, especially."

 On Cash's follow-up live album Johnny Cash at San Quentin, recorded and released the following year, one of the inmates in the audience is heard asking Johnny where Luther is.
 After Cash announces Perkins's death, months earlier, to the crowd, Cash asks everyone to give "one big cheer for Luther Perkins," with which the audience complies, bursting into loud cheers and applause.

 Luther Perkins was inducted into the Rockabilly Hall of Fame, as inductee #0230.

 Controversy

 In 1980, Perkins's daughters from his first marriage filed suit against Johnny Cash for embezzling funds that were to have provided retirement income for Perkins.
 This lawsuit was filed coincidentally with actions taken by the other founding Tennessee Three member, Marshall Grant, against Cash for wrongfully firing Grant and embezzlement of Grant's retirement funds.
 Both lawsuits were eventually settled out-of-court.

 Walk the Line

 In Walk the Line, the 2005 biopic of Johnny Cash, Perkins is portrayed by Dan John Miller.
 Perkins's future death is alluded to in the film in a bus scene where Cash (played by Joaquin Phoenix) walks past Perkins.
-Perkins is depicted as asleep with a lit cigarette in his mouth.
-Cash removes the cigarette and stubs it out in the ashtray in front of Perkins.
+Perkins is depicted as asleep with a lit cigarette in his mouth; Cash removes the cigarette and stubs it out in an ashtray in front of Perkins.